 - There can be noise from the street and nearby bars - the flipside of its buzzy location

-- You'll need to jump in a cab for the beach or the Table Mountain cable car
+- You'll need to drive to the beach or the Table Mountain cable car

 Best time to go

-The town is at its busiest from November through to March, which in South Africa equates to late Spring and Summer.
-Expect the sea to be cold on the Atlantic facing beaches throughout the year; by hopping over the hill to False Bay you'll be swimming in water which is several degrees warmer.
+Cape Town is at its busiest from November through to March (their late Spring and Summer).
+Expect the sea to be cold on the Atlantic-facing beaches throughout the year; hop over the hill to False Bay and you'll be swimming in water which is several degrees warmer.

-The best time for whale watching along the coast east of Cape Town is between September and mid November.”
+The best time for whale-watching is between September and mid-November.”

 Our top tips